smatechnologies/repo-template/CONTRIBUTING.md

 SMA Technologies Innovation Lab fosters contribution on existing projects as much as possible, in order to improve existing - however when a new idea pops up and there are no existing projects that capture this idea, we want to provide a place to host its seed and facilitate collaboration on growing that idea.

 - First, browse our [Innovation Lab's repositories](https://github.com/SMATechnologies) to make sure your idea does not already exist, or could take form of an enhancement of an existing project.

-- Still want to start your own project, send us a brief email at bot-innovation-lab@smatechnologies.com with the following information:
+- Still want to start your own project?
+Send us a brief email at seed-innovation-lab@smatechnologies.com with the following information:
   - Project name
   - Brief project Description
     - Purpose